sunzhida/COMP4461_2017Fall_Lab3/README.md

 ### Flowchart

-We design The workflow as below:
+We design the workflow as below:

 ![](images/workflow.png)